Castro Valley, California: Law and government

 Castro Valley is an unincorporated community and thus is governed directly by the County of Alameda.
 There is no city police force, with policing provided by the Alameda County Sheriff's Office and the California Highway Patrol.
-The town has fire protection provided by the Alameda County Fire Department.
-Castro Valley has its own sanitary district, as well as its own school district.
+Most of the community has fire protection provided by the Alameda County Fire Department, while the Five Canyons neighborhood has fire protection provided by the Fairview Fire Protection District.
+Castro Valley Sanitary District provides refuse and sewer collection services for the majority of the community, with wastewater processed at the Oro Loma Wastewater Treatment Plant in San Lorenzo.

 Efforts to incorporate Castro Valley have been voted down by its residents at the polls in both 1956 and 2002.
-Castro Valley is also represented by a seven-member Municipal Advisory Council, which is an advisory body appointed to advise the Alameda County Board of Supervisors on local issues.
+In lieu of a city council, Castro Valley is represented by a seven-member Municipal Advisory Council, which is an advisory body appointed to advise the Alameda County Board of Supervisors on local issues.

 Education

-According to the 2015–2019 American Community Survey, educational attainment for Castro Valley residents at least 25 years old is 91.5% high school graduate and 44.9% bachelor's degree.
+According to the 2019–2023 American Community Survey, educational attainment for Castro Valley residents at least 25 years old is 90.4% high school graduate and 43.9% bachelor's degree.

 Public schools

 Castro Valley is primarily served by the Castro Valley Unified School District, though portions of it are served by the Hayward Unified School District (South of I-580 and West of Grove Way) and the San Lorenzo Unified School District (westernmost part).
-Overall, the Castro Valley Unified School District serves almost 9,000 students.
+Overall, the Castro Valley Unified School District serves more than 9,000 students.

-The main high school is Castro Valley High School with over 3,000 students.
-Castro Valley also has Redwood High School, an alternative high school with approximately 193 students in 2005.
+The main high school is Castro Valley High School with over 2,700 students.
+Castro Valley also has Redwood High School, an alternative high school with approximately 118 students in 2023.